karandwivedi1337/Fireconfig/README.txt

 Monitoring support to view firewall rules as well as active connections simultaneously is included.

-Incorportes added features such as port scanning, information on IP, whois, reverse lookup and more.
+Incorportes features such as port scanning, information on IP, whois, reverse lookup and more.

 Requires Qt4 and root privileges to run.